jjant/LTAlang/project/README.md

 cat input.lta | ./compiler --optimize
 ```

+## Code examples
+Check the  `programs/` folder to see some of valid LTA languages organized by features.

 ## Project organization
 The project is divided in several folders and files:

 * Folder `code_generator`: Contains the C code for the compiler and the AST generator.
-The file  `main.c` traverses the tree generating the Ecmascript code; The file `structures.c` generates the AST from the LTA language token list.
+The file  `main.c` traverses the tree generating the Ecmascript code; The file `structures.c` generates the AST from the language token list.
 The file `nodes.h` defines the node used in the tree.
 * Folder `grammar`: Contains the code for YACC and LEXX.
-Here we defined the grammar and the tokenization.
+Here we defined the grammar and tokenize the input.
 * Folder `programs`: Contains a series of valid LTA program samples.
-* `compiler.sh`: Runs the compiler when the compiler is available
+* `./compiler`: Runs the compiler when already built and have permissions to execute it.

 ## Features
 These are some of the features that we included in the LTA language

 * C-like operators
 * Weak typing (but with primitive types `Number`, `String`, `Boolean`, `Array` and `Function`)
+* Constants (eg: `1.232`, `-4`, `true`, `"Even strings!"`)
 * Cycles with `loop`
 * Conditionals with `if`
 * Lamdas (anonymous functions) with `|x| => { ... }`